-Seven Sizzling Summer Sips from Hampton Roads hottest bartenders - Seasonal Cocktails
+Seven Sizzling Summer Sips from Hampton Roads Hottest Bartenders

 Some of HR's hottest bartenders help us cool off with their favorite seasonal cocktails.

-A cocktail is simply defined as an alcoholic beverage mixed with other ingredients.
-Thats an oversimplified definition that needs to be taken with a grain of salt.
+A cocktail is simply defined as an alcoholic beverage mixed with other ingedients.
+That's an oversimplified definition that needs to be taken with a grain of salt.
 And a wedge of lime.
 And a shot of tequila.

 Cocktails kick off meals as an aperitif and conclude meals as a digestif.
 They also enhance meals throughout and stand alone at parties, maybe simply paired with some light hors doeuvres.
 Cocktails seal deals and serve as the punctuation points on deals-well-done.